 1. find the right content

-In line with content marketing and an overarching content strategy, your communication should be about cultivating relationships and building a community.
+In the spirit of content marketing and an overarching content strategy, your communication should be about maintaining relationships and building a community.
 This is too often forgotten or not taken seriously.

 Especially as a freelancer or smaller agency, this shouldn’t happen to you.
 You can (also) use email to gain trust, build a good reputation and strengthen the loyalty of existing customers.